jhoodsmith/simple_log_counter/README.md

 I thought it might be nice if the program could be extended to work with these more realistic examples.

-We will work with the following assumptions
+I made the following assumptions
-1. Pages start with `/` and are followed by a space
+1. Pages start with `/`
-2. IP address is IPv4 in dotted-decimal notation
+2. IP addresses are in IPv4 dotted-decimal notation

+See the [parser_spec.rb](spec/parser_spec.rb) for examples and capability.

 ## Installation